-720 In addition, the Board may:
+In addition, the Board may:

-- a.
-For the purpose of awarding credit, approve the use of additional or substitute tests for the correlated Standards of Learning assessment, such as academic achievement tests, industry certifications, or state licensure examinations; and - b.
+- b.
 Permit students completing high-demand career and technical education programs designed to enable such students to pass such industry certification examinations or state licensure examinations to be awarded, upon obtaining satisfactory scores on such industry certification or licensure examinations, appropriate credit for one or more high-demand career and technical education classes into which relevant Standards of Learning for various classes taught at the same level have been integrated.
 Such industry certification and state licensure examinations may cover relevant Standards of Learning for various required classes and may, at the discretion of the Board, address some Standards of Learning for several required classes. - 12.
-Approve degree-qualifying high-demand industry-recognized credentials and high-quality work-based learning experiences aligned to the high-demand occupations list compiled biennially by the Virginia Office of Education Economics and approved by the Virginia Board of Workforce Development and annually publish a list of such approved credentials and experiences. - 13.
+Approve high school degree-qualifying high-demand industry-recognized credentials and high-quality work-based learning experiences aligned to the high-demand occupations list compiled biennially by the Virginia Office of Education Economics and approved by the Virginia Board of Workforce Development and annually publish a list of such approved credentials and experiences. - 13.
 Provide for the waiver of certain graduation requirements and the subsequent award of a high school diploma (i) upon the Board's initiative, (ii) at the request of a local school board, or (iii) upon the request of the parent of any high school senior who died in good standing prior to graduation during the student's senior year.
 Such waivers shall be granted only for good cause and shall be considered on a case-by-case basis. - 14.
 Consider all computer science course credits earned by students to be science course credits, mathematics course credits, or high-demand career and technical education credits.
 The Board shall develop guidelines addressing how computer science and artificial intelligence courses can satisfy graduation requirements. - 15.
 Permit local school divisions to waive the requirement for students to receive 140 clock hours of instruction upon providing the Board division superintendent with satisfactory proof, based on Board guidelines, that the students for whom such requirements are waived have learned the content and skills included in the relevant Standards of Learning.